Disha2022/disha-portfolio/README.md

 2. HTML

 ## index.html
-1. Created framework for protfolio and created the portfolio from the scratch.
+1. Created framework for portfolio and created the portfolio from the scratch.
 2. Added header elements and linked them with the appropriate sections.
-3. Added background image and scaled it with the profile picture (class="reso").
+3. Added background image and scaled it with the profile picture (class="Reso").
 4. Created section for "about me".
-Used percentage as font size since it changes with respect to ratio of screen size and less work needed during editing media queies.
+Used percentage as font size since it changes with respect to ratio of screen size and less work needed during editing media queries.
-5. Added project section. seperate class ("main-item") was applied to 1st image.
+5. Added project section. separate class ("main-item") was applied to 1st image.
 That is the project is larger than the rest.
 6. Added links for the project images.
 7. Incomplete projects are used as placeholder, added appropriate comment below each box.
 8. Created section for contact information.
-9. Added icon and links for linked in, github, instagram and phone.
+9. Added icon and links for linked in, GitHub, Instagram, and phone.
 10. Linked "resume" for the resume in the header
 11. Added footer
-12. Edited css code per change made in index.
+12. Edited CSS code per change made in index.

 ## style.css
 1. Edited "main-item" class for the large project "Run Buddy"
 2. Edited "item" for rest of the projects.
-3. Added padding, margins and other styles for all the classes.
+3. Added padding, margins, and other styles for all the classes.
 4. Added flex to display the screen in different screen sizes.
 5. Added hover element for profile picture and projects
 6. Added Media Query selectors

 ## Demo for Portfolio: Disha Barua
 ![photo of the Webpage after modification.](./assets/images/portfolio-website.png)